cypress-io/cypress/README.md

 require('cypress-react-unit-test/support')
 ```

 2. Tell Cypress how your React application is transpiled or bundled (using Webpack), so Cypress can load your components.
-For example, if you use `react-scripts` do:
+For example, if you use `react-scripts` (even after ejecting) do:

 ```js
 // cypress/plugins/index.js